MIG Welding Helmet Review

 Helmet Weight And Comfort

-Most auto-darkening helmets will have a grinder mode, which disables the auto-darkening feature.
+Most auto-darkening helmets will also have a grinder mode, which disables the auto-darkening feature.
 This is helpful when grinding metal or working outdoors.

 The overhead welding position brings the potential of hot slag going through the helmet and onto the user.
 This is not much of a concern for the classic car hobbyist, as most of our welding will be in the horizontal position.
 Of course, wearing a welders cap under your helmet will help prevent stray sparks from reaching your skin.